 In 2018 when I first met Jackline, she was very optimistic of the future.
 When I interviewed her earlier today, she stated that much of the developments that the program had done in serving her community since 2018 have been impacted negatively by the pandemic.
 She talked about the effort of persevering and keeping her program open for the children is a struggle.
 She stated that her program is serving the community in Bondo, which has been deeply negatively impacted by the pandemic, with international and national programs shutting down, loss of jobs, children orphaned as their parents died in the pandemic, growing rates of suicides, conflicts in families, food insecurity, and homeless families and youth.
 She talked about people in her community losing hope, especially children who blame themselves when sponsorships for them stop.
 She discussed scarcity of the COVID-19 vaccines in Nairobi.
 She stated that she cannot close her program no matter what because she has to be there for the children, who bring her joy.
 She also talked about leaning on her faith that “God will not abandon her and her community.”
 It is difficult when our faith is tested.
 She is truly a shero with her courage, dedication, sheer perseverance, remarkable faith on the front lines in serving the most vulnerable people: children.

 Please view her interview.
-I have also listed her contact information and contact for donations.
+I have also listed Jackie’s contact information and contact for donations, with Jackie’s permission.
 Please feel free to spread the post to other readers who may wish to donate or contact her.
 Big Thank You to Readers.